Basics III

 Async

 For better or for worse, a large portion of Rust ecosystem is async, so it's useful to give a brief introduction on the matter.
-Imagine two following scenario:
+Imagine the following scenario:

-• Your program is executing a very large amount of parallel tasks that I/O bound, which means each of these tasks are idle (but blocking the thread), not consuming CPU processing power most of the time.
+- Your program is executing a very large amount of parallel tasks that are I/O bound, which means each of these tasks are idle (but blocking the thread), not consuming CPU processing power most of the time.

 For example:

-• A process waiting for a slow HDD to read a fragmented file or a client communication with some server over the network and waiting for a response.
+A process waiting for a slow HDD to read a fragmented file or a client communicating with some server over the network and waiting for a response.

-On a traditional synchronous program, the number of parallel tasks is limited to the number of thread, so if you have a queue of tasks to be done of 1000 tasks, but only 10 allocated threads, even if each tasks uses on average 0.1% of CPU and just a little RAM, but takes around 5 seconds of wait to complete (e.g.: because of waiting the client over the network to process and previous request and send a response), it will take 500 seconds to complete all those tasks, by which time there might be thousands more in the queue, which might lead to slowness and requests time for clients of our webservice.
+On a traditional synchronous program, the number of parallel tasks is limited to the number of threads, so if you have a queue of tasks of 1000 tasks to be done, but only 10 allocated threads, even if each tasks uses on average 0.1% of CPU and just a little RAM, but takes around 5 seconds of wait to complete (e.g.: because of waiting the client over the network to process and previous request and send a response), it will take 500 seconds to complete all those tasks, by which time there might be thousands more in the queue, which might lead to slowness and increased response requests time for the clients of our webservice.

-A solution would be to increase the number of threads, which is enough for many problems but has its limitations: potential overhead caused by excessive of threads being created/removed/managed, difficulty to predict the necessary number of threads, etc to the point that you might end up recreating functionality similar to asynchronous task management.
+A solution would be to increase the number of threads, which is enough for many problems, but has its limitations: potential overhead caused by an excessive of threads being managed (in particular, context switches), difficulty to predict the necessary number of threads, etc and maybe ending up creating custom switch logic to the point that you might end up recreating functionality similar to asynchronous task management.

-On the other hand asynchronous creates a simple solution to this problem: every time a task is waiting for I/O, it yields to the asynchronous runtime manager which can handle control of thread to other tasks that might have also being waiting for slow I/O in the past.
-This way many tasks can share the same thread and thousands of tasks can effectively run in parallel with just a few threads.
+On the other hand, async creates a simple solution to this problem: every time a task is waiting for I/O, it yields to the async executor which can handle control of thread to other tasks that might have also being waiting for slow I/O in the past.
+This way, many tasks can share the same thread and thousands of tasks can effectively run concurrently with just a few threads.

-Nowadays, the most common asynchronous runtime for Rust is tokio, being close to a de facto standard.
-Functions are defined as asynchronous by prefixing them with the async keyword.
-Calling such functions per si won't cause anything to be executed at all, but rather, they return a Future (similar to a javascript Promise), which you can cause to be executed by calling await as seen in the following example:
+Presently, the most common asynchronous runtime for Rust is tokio, being close to a de facto standard.
+Functions can be defined as asynchronous by prefixing them with the async keyword.
+Calling such functions per si, in general, won't cause anything to be executed, but rather, will return a Future (similar to a javascript Promise), which you can cause to be executed by calling await as seen in the following example:

 src/main.rs